 Cubed Potatoes Stored in Water Until Ready to Use

-3. While the potatoes are cooking, melt the butter with the rendered salt pork fat.
-Add the onion and celery and cook, stirring often, until translucent, 4-5 minutes.
+3. While the potatoes are cooking, melt the butter with the rendered salt pork fat over medium heat.
+Add the onion and celery and cook, stirring often, until translucent, 3-5 minutes.
 Turn the heat to low until the potatoes are done.

 Chopped Onion and Celery

 4. Using a slotted spoon or spider, add the potatoes to the vegetable mix, reserving the potato liquid.

 5. Add 2 cups of the potato cooking liquid to the pot with the potatoes and other vegetables.